Tonylib/pet_records/README.md

 Run the tests using the command `flutter test`.
 The test suite currently includes 17 tests that verify core functionality, data handling, and user interactions.
 All tests are designed to be readable and maintainable, following the same self-documenting principles as the main codebase.

+* AI Use Disclaimer: I used AI to help write the code for this project.
+Specifically the Curser IDE.
+Currently, AI does not produce this clean code, it took many hours of hand crafting, clean-up and refactoring.
+AI just saved me the typing.